National Essay Contest 2026

 Option 1: Written Submissions

 This year students choosing to handwrite their submissions must use one of our provided templates.
+If families or schools experience difficulty printing the template due to financial constraints, they are encouraged to reach out to haley@bkpp.org for support.

 Submissions should be mailed to 731 Grand Avenue, Phoenix, AZ 85007.
 They should include a cover page with the following information, in addition to the student submission.